PREVIOUS: Categories #5

 ▪️DEFENSIVE anger

 DIRECT cause: When we’re suddenly attacked, a primitive reaction is triggered of either fight / anger (need to be quick & hit hard) OR flight / fear (need speed & agility), with a boost of adrenaline giving power to muscles.
-When cornered, running away or giving in is usually judged by others as cowardly, so the initial fear reaction often becomes anger, & the defensive person becomes the attacker.
+When cornered, running away or giving in is usually judged by others as cowardly, so the initial fear reaction often turns in to anger, & the defensive person becomes the attacker.

 EXP: If Joe uses aggressive anger on a colleague & Sam reacts with defensive anger, a loud argument is inevitable.
 Then if Sam switches to attacking Joe as a way to distract or get back at him, we get a see-saw effect, where the back-&-forthing becomes personal & the original point of the dispute may be completely lost